python/devguide/garbage_collector.rst

    set is going to be destroyed and has weak references with callbacks, these callbacks need to be honored.
 This process is **very** delicate as any error can cause objects that will be in an inconsistent state to be resurrected or reached by some python functions invoked from the callbacks.
-To avoid these weak references that also are part of the unreachable set (the object and its weak reference are in a cycles that are unreachable) then the weak reference needs to be cleaned immediately and the callback must not be executed so it does not trigger later when the ``tp_clear`` slot is called, causing havoc.
-This is fine because both the object and the weakref are going away, so it's legitimate to pretend the weak reference is going away first so the callback is never executed.
+In addition, weak references that also are part of the unreachable set (the object and its weak reference are in a cycles that are unreachable) need to be cleaned immediately, without executing the callback.
+Otherwise it will be triggered later, when the ``tp_clear`` slot is called, causing havoc.
+Ignoring the weak reference's callback is fine because both the object and the weakref are going away, so it's legitimate to say the weak reference is going away first.

 2. If an object has legacy finalizers (``tp_del`` slot) move them to the ``gc.garbage`` list.